jabedek/react-express-socketio/client/README.md

 ## Important

-You have to do 'npm install' in project's main dir and /client dir.
+You have to do `npm install` in project's main dir and '/client' dir.

 ## Available Scripts